Septimus Heap: Film adaptation

+It was announced on 17 July 2009 that the movie would be live action, with computer-animated effects, and David Frankel as director and Rob Lieber to adapt Magyk.
+As of 2009, a re-write of the script was being done with screenwriter Mulroney while Warner Brothers were working with a studio to create some early conceptual design/look development.
+Sage commented: "It is very exciting to know that others are putting their creative input into my work."

+In November 2019, the Septimus Heap official Facebook page stated that "Warner Brothers decided not to proceed with it, sadly.
+We then had to wait 8 years to get the rights back, which we managed to do in May.
+So now Septimus Heap is out there again, hoping to find a TV series."

 Reception

 The Septimus Heap novels have been published in 28 languages worldwide and have sold over one million copies in the United States, with each of the books appearing on national bestsellers lists.
 Published in March 2005, the first book, Magyk, became an international bestseller after it appeared at number one on the New York Times Best Sellers List.

 Critical reception

-The series has received mostly positive reviews.

 The Independent newspaper's review of the audio books stated that the chapters are short enough to keep children of seven-plus interested but, as there are ghosts, rats, soldiers and dragon boats to help Septimus and the young Princess fight the evil necromancer DomDaniel, there is enough to keep the whole family amused.

-Comparisons with other fantasy novels

-Some critics have noted similarities between names in Septimus Heap and those in Harry Potter, such as Petroc Trelawney (Jenna's pet rock) and Sybill Trelawney (a professor in Harry Potter); also both series feature Boggarts (which are intelligent Marsh creatures in Septimus Heap and shape-shifters in Harry Potter).
-In response, British author Phil Knight has commented:

-The Petroc Trelawney in the Septimus Heap books is nothing at all to do with Professor Trelawney.
-He is a Radio 3 presenter who may well be known to Angie Sage personally, but otherwise will be known over the air.
-Think: why would Jenna call a pet rock 'Trelawney'?
-To a Radio 3 listener like me, it's perfectly logical ...
-And as for Boggarts, they've been around here in the North of England for a long time.
-Manchester has Boggart Hole Clough, for example.
-They're not really like either Sage's or Rowling's creatures, but pre-exist either of them.

-The series has also been compared to other fantasy novels: for instance, Hotep-Ra's magical ring evokes The Lord of the Rings, and the journeys in the series are "somewhat Narnia-esque in how they play out"; similarly the concept of a remarkably powerful seventh son of a seventh son was previously employed in the Alvin Maker series of Orson Scott Card.
+The series has also been compared to other fantasy novels: for instance, Hotep-Ra's magical ring evokes The Lord of the Rings, and the journeys in the series have been described as "somewhat Narnia-esque in how they play out"; similarly the concept of a remarkably powerful seventh son of a seventh son was previously employed in the Alvin Maker series of Orson Scott Card.
 The sprinkling of borrowed ideas has not necessarily been regarded as a negative trait: these ideas play a part in developing the flavour of the series and "don't necessarily deviate it from its originality".